MicrosoftDocs/Viva/Viva/goals/viva-goals-analytics.md

 - **OKRs aligned up:** Percentage (and count) of team OKRs aligned to an org or team OKR, as on the last date of selected time range.

-- **OKRs cascaded down:**Percentage (and count) of organization or team OKRs which are cascaded down to another team objective, as of the last date of selected time range (OKRs of teams which don’t have sub-teams, are not considered).
+- **OKRs cascaded down:**Percentage (and count) of organization or team OKRs which are cascaded down to another team objective, as of the last date of selected time range (OKRs of teams which don’t have subteams, aren't considered).

 - **Shared OKRs:** Percentage (and count) of team OKRs which are shared by more than one team, as on the last date of selected time range.

 **Efficiency**

-- **Automated OKRs:** Percentage (and count) of OKRs which are updated automatically - via rollup from children or via integration with a data source (individual OKRs are not considered).
+- **Automated OKRs:** Percentage (and count) of OKRs which are updated automatically - via rollup from children or via integration with a data source (individual OKRs aren't considered).

 **Focus**

-- **Teams with more than 5 objectives:** Percentage (and count) of teams with more than 5 objectives, as on the last date of selected time range.
+- **Teams with more than 5 objectives:** Percentage (and count) of teams with more than five objectives, as on the last date of selected time range.

-- **Objectives with more than 5 KRs:** Percentage (and count) of organization and team objectives with more than 5 KRs, as on the last date of selected time range.
+- **Objectives with more than 5 KRs:** Percentage (and count) of organization and team objectives with more than five KRs, as on the last date of selected time range.

-- **Average OKRs per OKR owner:** Calculated as total OKRs divided by total OKR owners, as on the last date of selected time range (individual OKRs are not considered).
+- **Average OKRs per OKR owner:** Calculated as total OKRs divided by total OKR owners, as on the last date of selected time range (individual OKRs aren't considered).

 **Average of peer teams and outliers**
 :::image type="content" source="../media/goals/analytics-images/6-vivagoals-analytics-outliers.png" alt-text="View of average of peer teams and outliers in the analytics view of Viva Goals.":::